-However, a spiritually elevated person (i.e., Gurmukh) is sensitive to being unduly praised.
+However, a spiritually elevated person (i.e. a Gurmukh) is sensitive to being unduly praised.
 He feels uncomfortable.
 Although people who praise him may be well-meaning, but he nevertheless feels uncomfortable, and care less of worldly praise.

-He knows that the Way of the divine Life or Gurmukh Lifestyle (Jeevan Padavee – eternal life) is through self-criticism and not through self-adulation.
-He also knows that the success is not the same thing as worldly recognition, and that it can neither given to others as a mundane gift or made to an order.
+He knows that the Way of the Gurmukh Lifestyle (Jeevan Padavee – eternal life) is through self-criticism and not through self-adulation.
+He also knows that the success is not the same thing as worldly recognition, and that it can neither be given to others as a mundane gift or made to an order.

-The SGGS teaches us that the worldly praise (honor, recognition, glory, grandeur…) is false and temporary, which inflates one’s false ego-sense (Haumai) and distances him from his Mool (Jot Saroop or True Nature…).
+The SGGS teaches us that the worldly praise (honor, recognition, glory, grandeur…) is temporary, which inflates one’s false ego-sense (Haumai) and distances from one’s Mool (Jot Saroop or True Nature…).
 Hence, it puts one on a wrong path.